asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 ## Incorrectly Slicing Agile Teams

 Even organizations that understand the concept of a cross-functional, vertical team can still run into trouble.
-As organizations grow and try to scale they find themselves falling into a trap.
-They build dependencies between cross-functional teams that should really be independent.
+As organizations grow and try to scale, they find themselves falling into a trap of building dependencies between cross-functional teams that should be independent.

 ### Not Organized by Product or Business Capability

-One mistake that often occurs is that the agile teams are organized in a way that a majority of the features requires effort from multiple teams.
+One mistake that often occurs, is that the agile teams are organized in a way that a majority of the features requires effort from multiple teams.
 Every new feature becomes a cross-team effort.

 #### Waterfall Projects on Agile Teams

-One of the major problems with this approach is that once a feature gets assigned to multiple agile teams it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
-In order to coordinate across teams project plans are made, designs are determined, deadlines are committed to, etc. The benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.
+One of the major problems with this approach is that once a feature gets assigned to multiple agile teams, it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
+In order to coordinate across teams, project plans are made, designs are determined, deadlines are committed to, etc. The benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.